We've been supporting Operation Sceptre by continuing our work with Project Zao to reduce knife crime in Derbyshire.

 Rachel Webb's support

-The amnesty is being supported by Rachel Webb, whose son, Tom Webb (22), was fatally stabbed in Derby city centre in January.
-A 16-year-old boy has been charged with his murder.
+A 2016 knife amnesty was supported by Rachel Webb, whose son, Tom Webb (22), was fatally stabbed in Derby city centre in January.
+A 16-year-old boy was charged and sentenced with his murder.

 “My message to young people who are choosing to carry a knife is to stop and think about it and decide what sort of person you want to be in life.